Real Estate Commission by State

 Which state has the highest real estate commission?

-Missouri has the highest average total commission at 5.90%, followed by Indiana (5.78%) and South Carolina (5.72%).
-States with lower median home prices tend to have higher commission percentages to ensure agents earn viable income per transaction.
+Oklahoma has the highest average total commission in our data at 6.12%, followed by Minnesota at 6.02% and Alabama at 5.93%.
+States with lower median home prices often have higher percentage-based commission rates so agents can still earn a viable fee per transaction.

 Which state has the lowest real estate commission?

-Oregon has the lowest average total commission at 4.78%, followed by California (4.91%) and Washington (4.94%).
-High-cost states tend to have lower percentage rates because the dollar amount per transaction is already substantial.
+New York has the lowest average total commission in our data at 4.66%, followed by Rhode Island and Washington at 4.86%.
+High-cost states often have lower percentage rates because the dollar amount per transaction is already substantial.

 How did the NAR settlement change real estate commissions?